Rethinking Group Recommender Systems in the Era of Generative AI: From One-Shot Recommendations to Agentic Group Decision Support: Introduction

-It is certainly not a new observation that group decision-making in reality is often a highly interactive process\footnote{Already in 2007, Jameson and Smyth critically~\cite{Jameson2007} mention the problem of limited support in existing GRS for achievement of consensus.}.
-An earlier work in that direction, Guzzi et al.~\cite{Guzzi2011Interactive}, present the \emph{where2eat} system prototype that supports an interactive critiquing-based GRS where users exchange recommendations among each other, supported by a recommender system that helps retrieve suitable alternatives.
+\paragraph{On Conversational Group Decision Making.} It is certainly not a new observation that group decision-making in reality is often a highly interactive process\footnote{Already in 2007, Jameson and Smyth critically~\cite{Jameson2007} mention the problem of limited support in existing GRS for achievement of consensus.}.
+An earlier work in that direction, Guzzi et al.~\cite{Guzzi2011Interactive}, presented the \emph{where2eat} GRS prototype that leverages an interactive critiquing-based method where users exchange recommendations among each other, supported by a recommender system that helps retrieve suitable alternatives.
 More recently, Álvarez-Márquez and Ziegler~\cite{alvarez2018negotiation} proposed an approach that focuses on the group's social interactions during the discussion and negotiation in the decision-making process.
-A similar approach was taken later by Contreras et al.~\cite{Contreras2021Integrating}, who propose a \emph{conversational} group recommendation approach which also takes into account the different \emph{roles} of group members, i.e., leaders or collaborative users, in such a conversation.
+A similar approach was taken later by Contreras et al.~\cite{Contreras2021Integrating}, who proposed a \emph{conversational} group recommendation approach which also takes into account the different \emph{roles} of the group members, i.e., leaders or collaborative users, in such a conversation.

-A main assumption of such conversational approaches is that a group recommender system should rather act as a \emph{facilitator} of the group's decision-making process than as a dictator of options.
-In other words, the main communication in the decision-process should happen \emph{among} the group members, and not primarily between users and the GRS~\cite{Jameson2022}.
-Therefore, when group members, for example, express their preferences, the main goal of communication usually is \emph{not} to inform the GRS, but to share information with the group.
+A main assumption of such conversational approaches is that a group recommender system should rather act as a \emph{facilitator} of the group's decision-making process than as a normative judge that asserts which options merit the group attention.
+In other words, the main bulk of the communication flow in the decision-making process should happen \emph{among} the group members, and not primarily between the users and the GRS~\cite{Jameson2022}.
+Therefore, when group members, for example, express their preferences, the main goal of communication should \emph{not} be to inform the GRS, but to share information with the group.
 Thus, the user interface of a GRS must provide appropriate means to support user-to-user communication.
 One central way to enable such a communication is the provision of a \emph{chat} functionality, where users can interact in natural language in real-time.
 In some approaches like~\cite{alvarez2018negotiation}, the system's user interface therefore not only has GRS-specific UI elements, e.g., to explore item features, group preferences, or recommendations, but also an integrated chat interface.